cybergas123/bash-gui-filament-calc/readme.md

 2. Open your terminal.

 3. Navigate to the folder where you downloaded the script.
-Usualy:
+Usually:

    ```bash
    cd Downloads